Hidden from the Spotlight of Fame: Riesling

 The final stage of the winemaking uncovers a stark dividing line between Alsace and its neighbor across the border.
 When making aromatic whites like Gewürztraminer, producers in Germany traditionally stopped the fermentation while a little residual sugar was left in the wine.
 This is achieved by chilling the wine, racking it, or adding sulfur.
 Yet the Alsatians like to ferment their Gewürztraminer bone-dry unless we’re talking about Vendage Tardive wines.
 Therefore, German interpretations (ostensibly dry wines) are softer and sweeter than their Gallic rivals; however, they lack the authority of a dry Alsatian Gewürztraminer.
 Ultimately, it’s just a matter of personal preference.
 Incidentally, they agree on wood: Gewürztraminer rarely sees even a hint of new barrique.
 Mention aging in new barrels, and you’ll likely be thrown out of the winery.

-You have in your glass a dry, aromatic style of Alsatian Gewürztraminer, produced in the previous harvest.
+You have a dry, aromatic style of Alsatian Gewürztraminer in your glass, produced in the previous harvest.
 It will be fairly light and racy, with a lovely bouquet encompassing citrus, lychee, and apricot.
 Such wines are ideal with Aioli; a perfumed white cuts across the garlic heat.
 Asparagus is another safe bet, as it presents a very difficult flavor for wine due to its woody bitterness.
-So the wine needs acid and plenty of fruit – Gewürztraminer once again acquits itself admirably.
+So the wine needs acid and plenty of fruit – Gewürztraminer acquits itself admirably again.
 So too, does chicken liver pate call for a pungent white.
 Step up, if you please, dry Gewürztraminer.
 Meanwhile, don’t forget that sweet Vendage Tardive wines also work tremendously well with foie gras.

 Both fish terrine and salads are ideal partners to dry Gewürztraminer – ideally, a wine with some bottle age and structure.
 Fishcakes are also divine with Alsatian whites, particularly if the wine was made in a cooler year, and so will have a bracing acidic profile.
 Our top choice is grilled or seared scallops with Trimbach Gewürztraminer.
 It’s simply divine.